kirtanag/analysis/README.md

 # Repository - Analysis

 ### This repository contains code analysing a limited set of reviews left by customers for Apple AirPods to glean some data relating to consumer preferences. <br>
-### Objective- To identify whether members of the Apple ecosystem are more likely to leave a positive review than non-members.
+### Objective- To analyse topic prevalence within the reviews and identify whether members of the Apple ecosystem are more likely to leave a positive review than non-members.

 ### INTRODUCTION-
 Insights into consumers' opinions about a product is vital in product improvement.
 In this limited experiment, I aim to analyse a small dataset of reviews left by Apple AirPods users.
 The data is segemented based on how long the customer has used the product. <br>